Employer of Record

 13th Month Salary

-In Portugal, employees have a legal entitlement to receive two bonuses annually—one during the summer and another at Christmas.
-As a result, employees receive a total of 14 payments each year, rather than the standard 12.
+In Portugal, employees have a legal entitlement to receive two additional statutory payments annually, usually referred to as holiday allowance and Christmas allowance.
+As a result, employees commonly receive a total of 14 salary payments each year, rather than the standard 12.

 Payroll in Portugal